Can you publish a paperback book for free?

 The last step for your manuscript is to add your front and back matter to your book.

 These include a title page, a table of contents, a copyright page, and probably an about the author page at the end of the book.
+You may also want to add blank pages for left-facing pages.

 Once you are happy with your manuscript, you need to save or export it to a PDF file.